 There are also some really helpful suggestions for how to pick a region and choose a campsite in France on The Gap Decaders.

-The second campsite on our route is one we visited several years ago and it so exceeded our expectations that it remains one of my favourites to date – Camping le Capeyrou.
+The second campsite on our France road trip is one we visited several years ago and it so exceeded our expectations that it remains one of my favourites to date – Camping le Capeyrou.
 The site sits on the banks of the dragonfly-abundant waters of the River Dordogne, beneath the cliff-top sentinel Château de Beynac.
 It is such a magical spot, with a medieval village on its doorstep, heavenly food, quintessential French markets and bucketloads of history to unearth in the area.
 We really wanted to take our daughters here, explore a bit more and maybe even paddleboard down the Dordogne!

-The third on our list is in northern Spain, Igueldo San Sebastian.
-This campsite is in Basque country, just across the border from Biarritz.
-I think I have potentially been here briefly before, back when I was 21 and being a surf bum in southern France with a couple of uni friends for the summer.
-At the time we visited, I’d had my phone and camera stolen from my trusty Nissan micra (on my 21st birthday).
 The car, which went by the name of “mousey”, once belonged to my late grandfather and ended up covered in flower power stickers after getting us from the UK to Spain and back, only to end its life when my brother drove it into a milk float.
 LOL.
-Anyway, I digress, suffice to say I have little photographic mementos from the trip and am desperate to give it – and the pintxos – another whirl.
+Anyway, I digress, suffice to say it was a great trip and am desperate to give it – and the pintxos – another whirl.

 Which ferries are you taking on your trip to France?

 On the way out, we’re hopping on the ferry from Poole to Cherbourg.
-My husband’s family have a flat there and we often watch the ferry passing by, so it’ll be fun to drive round the corner and actually get on it!
+My husband’s family have a flat in Poole and we often watch the ferry passing by, so it’ll be fun to drive round the corner and actually get on it!
 Due to Brexit chaos, Brittany Ferries cancelled our original crossing (which left at 8am and got in at 1pm) and we’re now leaving the night before at 9pm and getting in to Cherbourg at 7am.
 We got a slight discount on the crossing by using a family member’s Brittany Ferries membership card.

 To save driving all the way back to the UK with the little’uns we’re going to catch the ferry from Bilbao to Portsmouth.
-It’s one of the pricier ferries, but actually once you factor in the French road tolls and petrol, probably doesn’t make a huge difference.
-Plus I thought it would be easier to entertain the kiddos this way and I’ve always wanted to do it!
+It’s one of the pricier ferries, but once you factor in the French road tolls and petrol, it probably doesn’t make a huge difference.
+Plus, I thought it would be easier to entertain the kiddos this way and I’ve always wanted to do it!

 Watch this space to find out how we get on during our trip to France!

-Keep up with our travels in real time on Instagram – I’ll be posting stories and shenanigans from our camping trip to France.
+Keep up with our travels in real time on my Instagram – I’ll be posting stories and shenanigans from our camping trip to France.

 Read more: